Alaskan Tigers Book Nine

 Darkness had fallen hours before, leaving behind a completely different D.C. than the one Mira remembered from her visit here years ago.
 It seemed like every bump in the night held danger, and every passerby seemed more sinister now than hours before.
 Exhaustion had settled into her muscles long ago, but she forced herself to keep going.
 Someone would come to help her.
 If she could just hang on a little longer, she’d get out of this nightmare.

 The message she’d sent to the forum would lead them to her.
 Well, not actually to her, but to a location that would hold another message on how to meet her.
 She needed to get higher, somewhere that would allow her to observe the bench where she’d left the message.
 If only she knew when they’d arrive.
 Her visions couldn’t give her useful information like that.
 All she could see was that help would arrive at that bench sometime when only stars were scattered through the black of the sky.
 It might be tonight, or tomorrow, or maybe it wouldn’t be for days, but all she could do was wait.
 There was nowhere she could go.
 If help didn’t arrive, she was on her own, and she wouldn’t live long alone.

 A man with a tuneless whistle was heading in her direction.
 He didn’t smell like a shifter, but he could be part of a trap.
 She slinked farther into the alley, hoping to keep her presence a secret.
 Then she could move on.
 She fingered the hilt of the knife she’d shoved into the waistband of her jeans.
 It wouldn’t be enough to stop a shifter, but it might give her a chance to escape.

 He was harmless.
-Drunk son of a bitch was just looking to get laid, but he was barking up the wrong tree.
+The drunk bastard was looking to get laid, but he was barking up the wrong tree.
 Even if he didn’t reek of booze, and Heaven only knows what else, she didn’t have time to get her groove on with some asshole.

 “Thanks for the offer, man, but you go on home.
 I’m waiting for someone.”